-For comparison with our approach, two information retrieval methods were adopted.
+For comparison with our approach, three information retrieval methods were adopted.
 The first is an information retrieval method that uses the selection rule 2, which is described in section 4.
-The second is an information retrieval method using conventional Rocchio-based relevance feedback[5] which is widely used in information retrieval research.
+The second is an information retrieval method using conventional Rocchio-based relevance feedback[6] which is widely used in information retrieval research.
+The third is Okapi system based on BM25[5].
+The Okapi system uses a probabilistic model of documents and shows the good performance for the document retrieval.

-The Rocchio-based relevance feedback modifies a query vector $Q_i$ by evaluation of a user using the following equation.

-$$Q{i+1} = Q_i + \alpha \sum{x \in R_r} x - \beta \sum{x \in R_n} x, \tag{1}$$ where $R_r$ is a set of documents which were evaluated as relevant documents by a user at the ithe feedback, and $R_n$ is a set of documents which were evaluated as irrelevant documents at the i feedback. $\alpha$ and $\beta$ are weights for relevant and irrelevant documents respectively.
+The Rocchio-based relevance feedback modifies a query vector $Q_i$ by evaluation of a user using the following equation where $R_r$ is a set of documents which were evaluated as relevant documents by a user at the ithe feedback, and $R_n$ is a set of documents which were evaluated as irrelevant documents at the i feedback. $\alpha$ and $\beta$ are weights for relevant and irrelevant documents respectively.
 In this experiment, we set $\alpha=1.0, \beta=0.5$ which are known adequate experimentally.